mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![ubuntu install](/img/wifi/ubuntu_install9.png){: .center-block :}

 The default Network Adapter option is to share the host's IP address.
-Change that to select **Bridged** option so that Ubuntu can have direct connection to the network adapter of your system.
+Change that to select the **Bridged** option so that Ubuntu can have a direct connection to the network adapter of your system.

 ![ubuntu install](/img/wifi/ubuntu_install10.png){: .center-block :}

-We are not going to run any 3D application so turn **Accelerate 3D graphics** off.
+We are not going to run any 3D applications so turn **Accelerate 3D graphics** off.

 ![ubuntu install](/img/wifi/ubuntu_install11.png){: .center-block :}

-Once you finish made all these changes the window should look like this:
+Once you finish making all these changes the window should look like this:

 ![ubuntu install](/img/wifi/ubuntu_install12.png){: .center-block :}